Have you been awarded a grant? Congratulations!

 How to pay a student or hourly employee

-Does your grant include funds to pay for a student worker or hourly employee?
-In order to get your staff paid, you will need to fill out a CARF form.
-Before filling out the CARF form you need to make sure your grant has a budget and the funding to pay the employee.
-You will also need to determine the hourly rate for the employee, and the number of hours or days you want the worker.
+Does the grant include funds to pay for a student worker or hourly employee?
+To pay these individuals properly you must fill out a CARF form for each position.
+Be sure your grant has a budget and the funding to pay the employee.
+Determine the hourly rate for the employee and the number of hours/days the person will be working on the grant.
 Students are limited to working 20 hours per week or less during the academic year.
-Hourly workers cannot be paid less than Colorado’s minimum wage, currently at $9.30.
-Go to Human Resources forms.
+Hourly workers cannot be paid less than the current Colorado minimum wage.